evg-cv/ImageNumber/README.md

 - utils

     * credential: The authorization key file(.json) used to get the OCR result from Google Vision API
-    * OCR.csv: The csv file with various information used to mathe the number and name with the new name
     * The source code to manage folder and file functionality
     * The source code to adjust the tilted image
-    * The source code to communicate with Google Vision API

 - app